 The Project: To raise interest and access to outdoor recreation in Panama by gathering information on the TransPanama Trail and documenting a thru hike.

 What is the TransPanama Trail: The TransPanama Trail is a route that crosses Panama from the border of Colombia to the border of Costa Rica.
 By connecting a network of rural paths, the 700 mile route passes through jungle, mountains, country side and many rural communities.
 The TransPanama Foundation spent several years researching and designing the trail, finishing their first proposed route in 2009.
 Rick Morales, a member of the foundation and native Panamanian, was the first person to through hike the trail in 2011.
-The trail attracted a lot of attention internationally in the outdoor recreation scene.
+The trail attracted a lot of attention internationally with outdoor recreation enthusiests.